ysaakpr/panka/MULTI_TENANT_QUICKSTART.md

-# Multi-Tenant Deployer - QuickStart
+# Multi-Tenant Panka - QuickStart

-Complete guide to using deployer in multi-tenant mode.
+Complete guide to using panka in multi-tenant mode.

 ---